-NCERT Solutions for Class 9 English Beehive book The Sound of Music Part 2 Important Question Answers Lesson 2
+CBSE Class 9 English Chapter 2 The Sound of Music Part 2 Question Answers (Important) from Beehive Book

 Also, practising with different kinds of questions can help students learn new ways to solve problems that they may not have seen before.
 This can ultimately lead to a deeper understanding of the subject matter and better performance on exams.